Adroiti/docs-for-code-review-tools/tfsec/azure-appservice-enable-http2.md

-Pattern: Use of old HTTP version for Web App
+Pattern: Use of old HTTP version for Azure App Service

 Issue: -